TJUMMG/SAW/README.md

 # SAW

-The code for paper "Sequence as A Whole: A Unified Framework for Video Action Localization with Long-range Text Query"
+The official implementation for paper "Sequence as A Whole: A Unified Framework for Video Action Localization with Long-range Text Query"

 ![](./docs/net.png)